jllerenac/aws-bootcamp-cruddur-2023/journal/week0.md

 Set up MFA for account
 ![image](https://user-images.githubusercontent.com/46797181/220008680-00fa978c-8611-49c3-941d-a1734469e0a4.png)

+Checked for to create organizations and enable cloudtrail

 ### Install AWS CLI
 As I have practiced with AWS before.
 I already have **aws** installed in my local machine.